NB Application for this course for September 2023 entry is now closed.

 Modules

-- Reflective and Critical Practice (Placement modules) (40 credits): This module has a particular focus on professional values and the roles and responsibilities required of a teacher in relation to the new 2021 GTCS Standards (SPR).
-This Module is Assessed by observation of teaching practice in Schools at SCQF Level 10.
+• Reflective and Critical Practice (Placement modules) (40 credits): This module has a particular focus on becoming a teacher in relation to the Standard for Provisional Registration (2021).
+This module is assessed by observation of teaching practice in Schools at SCQF Level 10.

-NB the content on this page was correct at the time of posting (October 2022) but was subject to change following full validation of the course in June 2023.
-It is likely that there may be some minor changes for entry in September 2023.
-QMU will seek to use reasonable endeavours to ensure that there is no detrimental impact on students.
+NB The modules listed are correct at time of posting (October 2023) but may be subject to change.
+In the event that modules change, QMU will seek to use reasonable endeavours to ensure that there is no detrimental impact on students.

 Careers and working as a teacher